 You could go down the route of getting a professional teleprompter with a beam splitter, but it really isn’t necessary.

 Provided you have at least 6.5ft (2m) between you and the camera, you can use a teleprompter app on an iPad.

-Place the iPad next to or above the camera lens and at a distance of 6.5ft or more, no one will notice you’re not looking directly into the lens.
+Place the iPad next to or above the camera lens and at 6ft or more.
+At that distance, no one will notice you’re not looking directly into the lens.